-29 citizens have so far been assigned to independent, scattered housing in the ordinary public housing sector, of whom two have since deceased.
 The municipality of Copenhagen can assign one third of all housing units which become vacant in public housing in the municipality to households in priority need of housing.
-Many groups 'compete' for such assignment such as single mothers, individuals with physical handicaps, the mentally ill, and homeless individuals with social problems.
+Many groups 'compete' for such assignment such as single mothers, individuals with physical handicaps, mentally ill individuals with a housing need, and homeless individuals with social problems.
 Demand generally exceeds supply and there is a waiting time to get an apartment through this priority access scheme.
-At the time of interview the team leader assess that average waiting time is about 4 months for assignment to independent housing.
+The team leader assess that average waiting time is about 4-6 months for assignment to independent housing.
 However, for individuals with a dog, the waiting time is about one year, as a number of housing organizations do not allow pets.
-For individuals under 25 years the waiting time is generally longer, as social welfare benefits are lower for individuals under 25 years, and therefore fewer of vacant apartments are affordable for this group.
+For individuals under 25 years the waiting time is generally longer, as cash benefits are lower for individuals under 25 years, and therefore fewer of vacant apartments are affordable for this group.
 The apartments which have been allocated to ACT-residents are generally scattered all over the city.
 All individuals who are allocated to public housing get a permanent ordinary rental contract.
 The residents pay rent out of their cash benefit or early retirement allowance.